 UPDATE: Qubole’s Spark tuning tool is now open source and named Sparklens.
-To contribute, checkout out source code from https://github.com/qubole/sparklens.To analyse your spark applications with Sparklens, just add the following additional configuration parameters to spark-submit or spark-shell:
+To contribute, checkout out source code from https://github.com/qubole/sparklens.To analyze your spark applications with Sparklens, just add the following additional configuration parameters to spark-submit or spark-shell:

 We now make this process more self-service with managed auto-scaling solution for running Spark in your preferred cloud infrastructures.
 Towards this mission, we have built a tool, based on Spark listener framework, that provides insights about a given Spark application by looking at just one run of the application.

 One of the common problems users face when configuring and running spark applications is deciding the number of executors or number of cores they should use for their application.
 Usually this process is done with trial and error, which takes time and requires running clusters beyond normal usage (read wasted resources).
 Moreover, it doesn’t tell us where to look for further improvements.
 Enter Qubole’s Spark Tuning Tool for optimizing Spark jobs in production.

 After it has seen one run of the application, the tool will tell us:

 - If the application will run faster with more cores.
 And if so, how fast.

 - If we can save compute cost by running it with less cores without much increase in wall clock time.

 - The absolute minimum time this application will take even if we give it infinite executors.

 - How to take the application time below this minimum.

 Many Spark applications do nothing in many of the executors and keep doing nothing for a long time.
 The image above shows the timeline of a spark application.
 The x-axis is time and on the y-axis we have resources.
 Specifically, this image shows three executors with one core each.
 The blue and green regions represent resources being actively used.
 The red region represents no useful work being done by resource.
 This “do nothing” happens because of three reasons:

 Heavy Processing in the Driver